elegant-scipy/elegant-scipy/markdown/ch4.markdown

 ```
 <!-- caption text="Audio waveform plot of birdsong" -->

-Well, that's not very satisfying, is it.
+Well, that's not very satisfying, is it?
 If I sent this voltage to a
 speaker, I might hear a bird chirping, but I can't very well imagine
 how it would sound like in my head.
 Is there a better way of *seeing*
 what is going on?